hivemq/helm-charts/tests-hivemq-platform-operator/README.md

 # HiveMQ Platform Operator (new) Integration Tests

-This submodule contains integration tests for validating the functionality and behavior of the HiveMQ Platform Operator (new) via Helm Charts in a Kubernetes environment.
-This Kubernetes environment is mimic by extending the [K3S module](https://java.testcontainers.org/modules/k3s/) available within the Testcontainer framework.
+This submodule contains integration tests for validating the functionality and behavior of the HiveMQ Platform Operator (new) Helm Charts.
+The Kubernetes environment used extends the [K3S module](https://java.testcontainers.org/modules/k3s/) available within the Testcontainer framework.

 ## Overview